Vnay12/Java-DSA/CheatSheet.md

-// ⁡⁣⁣⁢Variable⁡
+// Variable

-1) Instance Varibale : Vaiable that are declared in class outside any method
+1) Instance Variable : Vaiable that are declared in class outside any method

-2) Local Variable : Within the block ( Function ) or method  ⁡⁢⁣⁢Note⁡: Even Main is a function
+2) Local Variable : Within the block ( Function ) or method  Note: Even Main is a function

 3) Static Variable : Also known as class variable.
 They are declared using static variable within the class outside the method or function vlock